morphometry/papaya2/paper/paper.md

 # Command-line tools and bindings

-Bundled with the C++ library, we provide a number of example programs which use the library for data analysis.
+In the directory `demos`, we provide a number of example programs which use the library for data analysis.
 These are meant to be modified and adapted to user needs as required.
 For simple analyses, they can be used directly, see the [documentation](https://morphometry.org/software/papaya2/).
-The example programs can be built by typing `make`.

-We also provide bindings of the library for Matlab and Python.
+We also provide bindings of the library for Python, Matlab and JavaScript.
-For Matlab, example scripts are contained in `ppanalysis.m` and `imganalysis.m` in the `matlab` directory.
-The Python module can be built by typing `make pypaya2`.
-It currently has support for the point pattern analysis only.

 # Acknowledgements